 The energies exchanged telepathically translate into whatever information needs to be revealed by the individual that cannot be communicated by other means.
 Dictionaries and encyclopedias explain telepathy as mind-to-mind communication.
 While that is true, in my experience that is only one aspect of the practice.
 For me, telepathy not only engages the mind on the level of thought, but also engages the soul and the body on the level of heart – one’s feelings and all of one’s senses.

 This is how I experience telepathy:

 Consciousness-to-body: this is an aspect of telepathy that engages the body in feeling the vibration of another person or animal (clairsentience).
 It’s a heightened level of empathy that allows distinct insight of an individual’s emotional or physical experience.
-I use clairsentience to Identify, Qualify, and Quantify whatever malaise or dis-ease is going on which cannot be explained in words by whoever is feeling it.
-I don’t experience physical pain when assessing another’s pain, rather what I believe occurs is that my body receives the energy from the subject I’m working with, acknowledges it at the level of cellular intelligence, and translates it into information cognized by my brain.
+I use clairsentience to identify, qualify, and quantify whatever malaise or dis-ease is going on which cannot be explained in words by whoever is feeling it.
+I don’t experience physical pain when assessing another’s pain, rather what I believe occurs is that my body receives the energy from the subject I’m working with, acknowledges it at the level of cellular intelligence and translates it into information cognized by my mind.